josephhu/GetdataProject/README.md

 1. subject_train/test.txt that had only the subject id's (from 1 to 30)
 2. y_train/test.txt that had the activity values (from 1 to 6)
-3. X_train/test.txt that had 561 column of measurements.
+3. X_train/test.txt that had 561 columns of measurements.

 activity_labels.txt contain the names of the 6 activities. features.txt contain the names of the 561 measurements.